• Post author:

 • beginner, intermediate & advanced learners

-• those who want to work on their reading, understanding skills and learn more vocabulary
+• those who want to enhance their reading and understanding skills and learn more vocabulary

-Still, if you go to that country with the intention of learning the language, there is no better way to learn a language.
-Just stay with locals and be encircled by people who speak that foreign language.
-Try hard to communicate with them, and you’ll learn faster than ever.
+If you go to that country to learn the language, there is no better way to learn a language.
+Stay with locals and be encircled by people who speak that foreign language, try to communicate with them, and you’ll learn faster than ever.

 So what I’m trying to say here is not to buy them an exchange program that costs 5000 USD/EUR or more.
 No, but you can support them in some way.
 You can give them a little bit of cash for that purpose.
-Tell them to save the cash and pay the exchange program with it.
+Tell them to save the cash and pay a part of the exchange program.

 For Whom To Buy?